tdsmale/tdsmale.github.io/Jungian.md

 - Repressed: Profitability.
 Represses the promotion of competitive escalation.

 ##### Childish
 - Indulgant: Canon.
-Can over-indulge the observance a mutually-legislated understanding.
+Can over-indulge the observance of a mutually-legislated understanding.
 - Obligative: Retention.
 Feels obligated to try emphasising retentive relations.

 ##### Shadow